Spider Identification Tool - Is the spider in a particular web or burrow, or hiding or running free

 - Spiders that build webs at night, eat them each morning and hide during the day in a retreat: Eriophera and Araneus sp.
 (Garden orb weavers), Backobourkia sp (Desert Orb Weavers); Dolophones (Wrap-around Spiders)

-5 TANGLE WEBS :Sticky messy webs containing a spider in corners, shelves, pots etc at home or under logs, rocks etc in the bush.
+5 TANGLE WEB SPIDERS :Sticky messy webs containing a spider in corners, shelves, pots etc at home or under logs, rocks or debris in the bush.

 Spider types include

-6 TENT WEB SPIDERS: tangled web above a horizontal tent-like web
+6 TENT WEB SPIDERS: tangled web above a horizontal tent-like base

-7 SHEET WEBS AND WEBS WITH A CONICAL RETREAT THAT CONTAINS THE SPIDER: This category has a mixed bag of spiders
+7 SHEET WEBS AND WEBS WITH A CONICAL RETREAT : This category has a mixed bag of spiders